baltpeter/backghup/README.md

-# backghup – Backup GitHub data using migrations
+# backghup – Back up GitHub data using migrations

 > Tool for backing up all your data on GitHub using the migration API.